-3. Migrating from fm.debug to iris.debug
+2. Migrating from fm.debug to iris.debug

-fm.debug is a Python client interface to Fast Models that is implemented using CADI.
-It is deprecated in Fast Models 11.10 and later.
-To continue using a Python client with Fast Models, you must use the Iris Python client, iris.debug instead.
+fm.debug is a deprecated Python client interface to Fast Models that was implemented using CADI.
+To continue using a Python client with Fast Models, users of fm.debug must migrate to the Iris Python client, iris.debug.